rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 `;
 {{< /highlight >}}

-As you have adjusted the schema for the messages, you need to reflect the change in your *src/resolvers/message.js* file too:
+Since you adjusted the schema for the messages, reflect these changes in your *src/resolvers/message.js* file as well:

 {{< highlight javascript "hl_lines=1 7 10 11 12 13 14" >}}
 import Sequelize from 'sequelize';